JRBoland/JamesBoland_T2A2/readme.md

 **Local host URL may be localhost:5000/ or alternatively, http://127.0.0.1:5000/  in a browser.**

 **All actions require that the user is logged in.**
+**Actions which require admin authentication is marked by 'Admin required:'**

 **/<int:value> -  Enter the integer id value**